ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 If you are not the best you can be, you create or neglect problems.
 These problems accumulate and will make you suffer.
 And it's not just you who will suffer.
 It will engulf all the people around you.

-Therefore, it's an ethical crime to not be the best version of yourself.
+Therefore, it's an ethical crime to be weak[^3] and not be the best version of yourself.

 ## Staying on the Path